pegasystems/pega-helm-charts/charts/pega/README.md

 `prlog4j2`    | A complete prlog4j2.xml file to inject.  | See [prlog4j2.xml](config/deploy/prlog4j2.xml).
 `contextXML`  | A complete context.xml template file to inject.  | See [context.xml.tmpl](config/deploy/context.xml.tmpl).
 `serverXML`   | A complete server.xml file to inject  | See [server.xml](config/deploy/server.xml).
-`webXML`   | A complete web.xml file to inject  | Not overridden by default.
+`webXML`      | A complete web.xml file to inject  | No default provided, but if `config/deploy/web.xml` exists, it will be used as the default.

 Example: